svrooij/sonos-api-docs/docs/services/alarm-clock.md

 ### ListAlarms

-Get the AlarmList as XML, use ListAndParseAlarms for parsed version
+Get the AlarmList as XML

 Action body: